 Mastering Business Meetings in Brazil: How to Influence Brazilians and Make Profits

-Brazilian culture is drastically different from Western, and even European, culture.
-Without doing the proper research, you could easily fall victim to a cultural faux pas or social miscue that derails your negotiation process.
+Brazilian culture is drastically different from the West, and even Europe.
+Without proper research, you could easily fall victim to a cultural faux pas or social miscue that derails your negotiation process.

 The best way to do business with Brazil is to integrate yourself in the Brazilian culture, an essential part of doing business in South America’s largest nation, and boost your confidence so that you can finalize that supply deal in Brazil.